tophe/couchparty/readme.md

 # specs

 The test need to start a local couchdb. you can use docker/docker-compose.yml.
-Start by create docker/.env with COUCHDB_USER=myuser
+You can create docker/.env with COUCHDB_USER=myuser
 COUCHDB_PASSWORD=mypass

-You can now docker-compose up -d and configure the db in single mode via http://localhost:5984/_utils.
+You can now docker-compose up -d, eventualy you can configure the db in single mode via http://localhost:5984/_utils, but this is not necessary.
 Eventually use ENV['COUCHHOST'] to set an alternative server. the test create and delete 2 databases.